Military bands of the United Kingdom: Classifications

+British Army

 State bands in London

 A "state band" refers to a military band based in London, the national capital, and has particular public duties in serving the British royal family and representing the British Armed Forces.

 Bands of the Household Division and the Household Cavalry

 The Bands of the Household Division are the amalgamated five military bands of the Foot Guards regiments in London.
 It performs during public duties events in the capital, particularly those that involve the British royal family.
 It consists of the following regimental bands: